emmahewson/island-bees/README.md

 Bug - attempted to move the js for the remove item from bag in to separate JS file - update worked ok but remove didn't.
 Put back in to HTML as a script tag.

 Bug - issues with the checkout delivery & total calculations - couldn't add a float & a decimal type numbers.
-Fix - Had to convert the order_total and total_delivery_chargable to float values with checks to make sure they had a value in the first place.
+Fix - Had to convert the order_total and total_delivery_chargeable to float values with checks to make sure they had a value in the first place.
 This accounted for the various different scenarios.
-    1. Under delivery threshold & delivery chargable on all products
+    1. Under delivery threshold & delivery chargeable on all products
-    2. Under delivery threshold & delivery chargable on some but not all products
+    2. Under delivery threshold & delivery changeable on some but not all products
     3. Over delivery threshold

 Bug - the save info checkbox on the checkout was saving the form information regardless of whether the checkbox was selected or not.
-After alot of testing and reserach I found out the problem was stemming from 2 places:
+After a lot of testing and research I found out the problem was stemming from 2 places:
 1. In stripe_elements.js there was an issue with the JQuery assignment of the Boolean value and the value being sent to the post_data was always true no matter whether the checkbox was selected or not.
 I couldn't pin point exactly why it was behaving like this but I was able to solve it by assigning the value using vanilla JavaScript.

 Old Code - didn't work